JakeWillard/GDB.jl/src/ImmersedMirrors/guide.md

     M = Mirror([chain1, chain2])

-For brevity, I will from here on refer to counter-clockwise ordering as "positive" orientation and clockwise as "negative" orientation.
-Positive orientation defines bounded regions, negative orientation defines unbounded regions with a hole.

 #### Usage

 distance_to_mirror(x, y, M::Mirror) returns a tuple (dist, k) where dist is the shortest distance from the point (x,y) to the mirror struct M, and k is the index corresponding to the nearest vertex.
 All of the vertices of all of the chains are listed together in the attribute "verts", so this nearest vertex can be referenced with M.verts[:,k].
 The returned value dist is a signed distance, and it returns positive for interior points and negative for exterior points.